patrick-brian-mooney/archive-junta/README.md

 “It's crashing with errors!”
 ----------------------------

 Is it crashing with `AttributeError: 'NoneType' object has no attribute 'strip'`?
 If your installed version of Tweepy (try `pip3 show tweepy` or `pip show tweepy`) is 3.5, try installing another version.
-3.2 is reported to work.
+As of the time of this writing, the best option seems to be manually cloning the Tweepy repository on GitHub and using that to install Tweepy 3.6.
+(See the [installation instructions](https://github.com/tweepy/tweepy).
+Though various places around the web sometimes suggest Tweepy 3.2 for other versions of this problem, it does not work well with `archive_trump.py`.
+You've been warned.)

 If you're having trouble running the script in a Debian-based Linux distribution (and perhaps others?), and especially if you're getting errors claiming that `IncompleteRead` and/or `ProtocolError` are undefined names, you might try [updating your copy of `pip` or `pip3`](http://stackoverflow.com/questions/27341064/how-do-i-fix-importerror-cannot-import-name-incompleteread).